 Key on the Office of Pacific Advancement’s agenda is to enhance AUT’s reputation as a major provider of tertiary education and Pacific-relevant research that will support our Pacific leaders’ vision for “a region of peace, harmony, security and economic prosperity, so that all of its people can lead free and worthwhile lives” (Auckland Declaration, April 2004).

 Our graduates are empowered to assume positions of responsibility and leadership and to make extraordinary contributions to that vision.

-The focus of the Office of Pasifika Advancement is to encourage proactive engagement with internal and external stakeholders to support and implement Pasifika initiatives and strategies as they relate to the objectives articulated in AUT’s Strategic Plan 2012-2016.
+The Office of Pacific Advancement also provides strategic oversight on matters concerning the University’s Pacific students, staff and communities in New Zealand and around the Pacific.
+It supports proactive engagement with internal and external stakeholders to implement Pacific-focused initiatives and strategies as they relate to the objectives laid out in the University’s Strategic Plan 2012-2016.

-In 2007, Pauline A Winter took up the directorship and the focus for the Office of Pasifika Advancement shifted to meet AUT’s strategic objectives for Pasifika advancement.
-In late 2012, Pauline was appointed chief executive of the Ministry of Pacific Island Affairs.
+2007 - Pauline Winter takes the directorship and the focus for the Office of Pasifika Advancement shifts to meet AUT University’s new strategic objectives for Pasifika advancement.
+In 2012, she was appointed Chief Executive of the Ministry of Pacific Island Affairs.

 2014 – Walter Fraser is appointed to lead AUT University’s Pacific agenda, and the office is renamed the Office of Pacific Advancement, to more accurately reflect the University’s wider regional interests and ambitions relating to all of the Pacific region and its peoples.

 AUT University and the Office of Pacific Advancement are leading a number of initiatives designed to:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.